TEXT-S&P summary: Borets International Ltd.

-The rating on British Virgin Islands-based manufacturer of electrical submersible pumps (ESPs) Borets International Ltd. reflects Standard & Poor’s Ratings Services’ assessment of the company’s financial risk profile as “significant,” and its business risk profile as “weak.”

-The rating on Borets is constrained by the company’s quite small scale of operations and limited product, customer, and geographic diversification in a capital-intensive and competitive industry.
+The rating on Borets is constrained by the company’s relatively small scale of operations, limited product, customer, and geographic diversification in a capital-intensive and competitive industry.
 Another constraint on the rating is Borets’ exposure to the inherent risks of operating in Russia, where we understand the company generates most of its EBITDA.

-In our view, these factors are mitigated by the company’s leading position in the ESP market, which has sound long-term growth perspectives and limited cyclicality, since the bulk of Borets’ revenue comes from the replacement of existing pumps or aftermarket services.
+In our view, these factors are partly mitigated by the company’s leading position in the ESP market, which has sound long-term growth perspectives and somewhat limited cyclicality since the bulk of Borets’ revenue derives from the replacement of existing pumps or aftermarket services.

-Our assessment of Borets’ financial risk profile as significant reflects the capital-intensive nature of the company’s business and its limited liquidity cushion that relies on free cash flow generation and limited adverse working capital swings.
-Borets’ credit metrics are quite strong for its current financial risk score--we expect that debt to EBITDA, including our adjustments, will be about 1x at year-end 2012--but the score also takes into account the risks of operating mainly in Russia.
+Our assessment of the financial risk profile as significant reflects the capital-intensive nature of Borets’ business and the company’s relatively limited liquidity cushion that relies on free cash flow generation and limited adverse working capital swings.
+Borets’ credit metrics are relatively strong for the current financial risk score--we expect that debt to EBITDA, including our adjustments, will be about 1x at year-end 2012--but the score also takes into account the risks of operating mainly in Russia.

-While we recognize Borets’ strategic importance for its 38.5% shareholder, Switzerland-based oilfield products and services company Weatherford International Ltd. (BBB/Stable/A-2), we rate Borets on a stand-alone basis, with no formal rating uplift related to Weatherford’s ownership.
+While we recognize the strategic importance of Borets for its 38.5% shareholder, Switzerland-based oilfield products and services company Weatherford International Ltd. (BBB/Stable/A-2), we rate Borets on a stand-alone basis, with no formal rating uplift related to Weatherford’s ownership.

 S&P base-case operating scenario

-We expect mid-single-digit revenue growth in Russian ruble terms in 2012, primarily stemming from continuously sound market fundamentals and the development of international activity.
-We expect Borets’ revenues to be broadly stable in Russia because we expect the company to maintain its market positions and continue to benefit from the ongoing need to replace aging pumps--average ESP pump life is less than three years.
-Additionally, Borets profits from high turnover coming from the trend for replacing older socker rod pumps with more efficient ESP pumps.
+We anticipate mid-single-digit revenue growth in Russian ruble terms in 2012, primarily stemming from continuously sound market fundamentals and the development of international activity.
+We anticipate Borets’ revenue to be broadly stable in Russia as we expect the company to maintain its market positions and continue to benefit from the ongoing need to replace aging pumps (average ESP pump life is less than three years).
+Additionally, Borets profits from high turnover, deriving from the trend of replacing older socker rod pumps with their more efficient ESP pumps.

 S&P base-case cash flow and capital-structure scenario

-For 2012, we anticipate that Borets will generate positive free operating cash flow (FOCF), in excess of $30 million, owing to its positive operating performance, and the containment of its cash outflows related to a change in working capital.
-We note, however, that working capital changes were negative over the past two years, which could have a detrimental impact on FOCF this year.
-We expect capital expenditure (capex) to be around 6% of revenue in 2012, mostly in the form of growth capex, as Borets will need to accommodate new international contracts and cope with the ESP market trend toward more rental contracts, which requires higher capex.
-We do not expect Borets to make any significant acquisitions.
+For 2012, we anticipate that Borets will generate positive free operating cash flow (FOCF) in excess of $30 million, owing to its positive operating performance and the containment of its cash outflows related to a change in working capital of around $10 million.
+We note, however, that working capital changes were negative over the past two years and could have a detrimental impact on FOCF this year as well.
+We expect capital expenditures (capex) to be around 6% of revenue in 2012 (mostly growth capex) as Borets will need to accommodate new international contracts and cope with the ESP market trend toward more rental contracts, which requires higher capex.
+We do not anticipate that Borets will make any significant acquisition.

 As a result, we anticipate that credit metrics will slightly improve in 2012, including a decrease in debt to EBITDA to around 1.0x, which is comfortably in line with the ‘BB-’ rating.